Can you spare a few minutes?

 The cases we refer to are not always real but show a typical situation.
 We have included them to help you think about how to deal with your own situation.

 We have started to offer printed copies of some of our guides as we know some of our users want them.
-These are expensive because each guide is individually printed as and when somebody requests one.
+These are a bit expensive because each guide is individually printed as and when somebody requests one.
 In buying the guide you are also making a donation to advicenow - we use this money to update our guides and keep our service running.
 This guide can also be read online or downloaded as a PDF for free.